-7 Simple Window Management Keyboard Shortcuts to Improve Workflow in Mac OS X
+7 Simple Window Management Keyboard Shortcuts for Mac OS X to Improve Workflow

 1: Flip Between Windows in Current Application – Command+`

 Much like you can Command+Tab your way through active applications, you can Command+Tilde your way through active windows in the current application.
 Considered a “must know trick“, the next time you’re buried in a bunch of windows use this keystroke, it is so much faster than pulling down the Window menu and hunting around.
 Just flip through them all like a deck of cards and stop on the window you want.

 To be clear, we’re talking about the `/~ key, which is alongside the 1 key on a standard US qwerty keyboard.

 Done with the current window for now but don’t want to close it out?
 Quickly minimize it instead with Command+M, it’ll be sent down into the Dock where you can retrieve it later.